DNPLab/DNPLab/docs/source/index.rst

 Authors: Timothy Keller, Thomas Casey, Yanxian Lin, John Franck, Thorsten Maly, Songi Han

-The source code for the project is published here: |dnpLabGitLink|
+The source code for the project is published here: |dnplabGitLink|

-Please report all issues related to dnpLab using the: |dnpLabGitIssueTrackerLink|
+Please report all issues related to dnplab using the: |dnplabGitIssueTrackerLink|

 .. list-table::
    :widths: 60 40